emilbenny/emilbenny/README.md

 - 👋 Hi, I’m @emilbenny
-- 👀 I’m interested in new technologies
+- 👀 I’m interested in new technologies and learning new things
-- 🌱 I’m currently learning automation testing
+- 🌱 I’m currently learning automation testing and integrating selenium with testlink
-- 💞️ I’m looking to collaborate on test scipts and automation
+- 💞️ I’m looking to collaborate on automation test scrpts and different frame works
 - 📫 How to reach me :https://www.linkedin.com/in/emil-benny

 <!---